 My life has been forever changed

-As I write this it has been 147 days since Dominic passed away and there is not a day that goes by that I don't miss him or cry.
+As I write this it has been 147 days since my son Dominic passed away and there is not a day that goes by that I don't miss him or cry.
 The tears are not for him but for the separation there is between us.

 The day I found Dominic unresponsive in his bedroom will be forever imprinted on my mind and heart.
 How thankful we are for the trained medical staff who cared for him every step of the way, as he was taken to our local hospital by ambulance, and then air flighted to a regional children's hospital in Fort Worth, Texas.

 Preparing for an Emergency

 Recently I attended mariner training as required by the United States Coast Guard and the most difficult part was the classroom discussion on what to do if you find someone having a seizure.